Aminemaalej/ECS-Terraform/README.md

 * we create a Task Definition compatible with AWS FARGATE.
 * we create the ECS Service
 * we defined a Security Group to avoid external connections to the containers.

+# Application Load Balancer

+The next step is to setup a Load Balancer.